-In the first year, you will take a broad survey course over three terms entitled History of Islamic Art and Architecture, and a seminar series on Approaches to Islamic Art and Architecture.
+In the first year, you will take a broad survey course over three terms entitled History of Islamic Art and Architecture.
 During the second year, you will attend eight practical classes (known as the ‘Portfolio’).
 Using the collections of the Ashmolean Museum, Bodleian Library, and other Oxford resources, this course introduces techniques to describe and analyse buildings and objects in a range of media (such as manuscripts, ceramics, metalwork, and coinage).
-During both years, you will also build up your independent research and critical skills by writing an Extended Essay then a longer Dissertation while continuing to receive intensive language training.
+You will also build up your independent research and critical skills by writing a dissertation while continuing to receive intensive language training.

 Many graduates have pursued doctoral study in Oxford and elsewhere, and/or successful careers at universities, museums, and in business-related fields worldwide.
 Examples of alumni’s current positions can be found on the Khalili Research Centre’s website.

-- Two timed examinations, in Arabic, Persian, Ottoman Turkish, or another relevant language: one on language and the second on prepared texts.
+- A language examination, in Arabic, Persian, Turkish, or another relevant language

 You will be expected to spend part of the vacation between years one and two engaged in language study and/or fieldwork in a region appropriate to your area of interest.